rsdoiel/antenna/archives/2024/science_and_technology_2024.50.md

 ---

-## North Korea's fake IT worker scam hauled in at least $88 million over six years
+## North Korea's fake IT worker scam hauled in at least $88M over six years

 date: 2024-12-13, updated: 2024-12-13, from: The Register (UK I.T.
 News)